Thomas-Yemo-Ofori/Three_Tier_Architecture/README.md

 # Server Provisioning

-1. Create a launch template for the web servers and paste the following shell script in the user data
+1. Create a launch template for the web servers and paste the following shell script (bootstraping) in the user data
 - user_data: {
 #!/bin/bash